co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 ```sh
 fc-list | grep Roboto
 ```
+`grep` is not, however, limited to command outputs, it can also be used to filter out the lines of a file that word that you are looking for.
+For example, running `grep "hello" file.txt` will output all the lines of `file.txt` that contain the word "hello". `grep` has a myriad of flags that can be used to futher increase the usefulness of a command:
+  - **B <number>** will show <number> of lines before the lines you searched for along with the results, providing some context
+  - **C <number>** does the same thing as **B** but with the context lines being after instead of before
+  - **E** will interpret the text you are searching for as a regular expression
+  - **i** will search without being case sensitive
+  - **l** this works when `grep` is used on a directory, printing out just the files containing the searched word instead of the lines
+  - **r** will allow `grep` to search directories recursively, bringing results from subfolders as well
+  - **v** inverts `grep`, printing out every line that doesn't contain the searched word

 ## Editing Files Using GNU Nano
 Throughout your Linux journey, there will be many, and I mean many, times where you will have to make a quick edit to some configuration file of some sort.
 Editing these files with a visual editor can be a pain as you have to run the editor as root, find the file you want to edit, and then finally get to editing it.
 As a solution to this, computers running any GNU/Linux Distribution usually come with a terminal editor installed, called [Nano](https://en.wikipedia.org/wiki/GNU_nano).
 Nano is an editor that allows you to edit any text file through the terminal.
 Here is an example of me editing the `/etc/fstab` file using Nano (note the use of sudo to access this file):